 Sick of the amount of time your kids are spending on video games this summer?
-When boredom strikes, give your digitally-charmed youngsters a summertime project that enhances their technical skills and fosters their
+When boredom strikes, give your digitally-charmed youngsters a summertime project that enhances their technical skills and fosters their creativity.

 Write a digital storybook.
 Introduce your young storyteller to Storybird.com, which features illustrations that kids can use for story inspiration.
 They can write and design picture books, long-form stories and poetry.
 Subscription-based monthly writing challenges can help boost a child’s literacy skills.
 Young authors can choose to keep their work private, publish it to Storybird’s public library, share it on social media, email it to friends and family or print off the books for special keepsakes or gifts.
 Other story sites include WeMakeStories.com and BookCreator.com.

 Draw comic strips.
 The StripDesigner app enables kids to take pictures of their artwork or upload photos to create their own comic strips using the site’s comic book template.
 They can play with fonts and filters and write dialogue in speech balloons.
 Also check out the family-friendly website MakeBeliefsComix.com created by Bill Zimmerman.
 The free site provides writing prompts for kids, comic strip templates and suggestions for family activities.
 Younger children might like Superhero Comic Book Maker and Princess Fairy Tale Maker available at DuckDuckMoose.com, which are designed for kids who aren’t writing yet.
 When they’re finished creating their story, they can record it and play it back.

 Create a digital photo book.
 Ask your kids for help in putting together a photo memory book of your family’s vacation.
 Or suggest they take photos throughout the summer and make photo books in August.
 Have them include captions of the places you visited, the things they learned, and short anecdotes.
 Walmart, Picaboo and Shutterfly are a few sites that offer templates for photo books.